V1EngineeringInc/V1EngineeringInc-Docs/docs/lowrider/index.md

 !!! warning

-    From this point on be cautious not to snag the little lever on anything.
+    From this point on, be cautious not to snag the little lever on anything.
     You can hang the wheels and lever off the edge of the table if needed.